 Our personal injury attorneys at Wakeford Law Firm stay on top of current developments in the law, and scooter accidents are just starting to become a trend.
 Contact our office to schedule a consultation with an electric scooter accident lawyer, and read on for more information about these incidents.

 Electric Scooters are More Dangerous than You Think

 When you look at someone else operating a scooter, it is not immediately obvious that these vehicles can be dangerous.
 However, there are a number of factors that make them extremely hazardous for the rider and others in close proximity.
-For instance:

 - Almost anyone can rent an electric scooter, even those with no experience handling one.